Protect Your Kids' Eyes

 Aside from their fashion-forward capabilities, sunglasses put a layer of protection between your eyes and the sun’s harmful rays.
 The lenses of sunglasses are designed to block out UVA and UVB rays without impacting your vision.
 Did you know that the color of our eyes has an impact on our risk levels for UV damage?
 Kids with blue eyes are at a higher risk for UV damage than kids with brown eyes -- and sunglasses that block 99 to 100% of UVA and UVB rays can protect them all.

 Polarized lenses in particular, like the ones in these Polarized Round Sunglasses, offer an extra level of protection, since they are designed to reduce the glare from water, snow, glass, and other reflective surfaces.
 Think back to the last time you took your kids skiing, surfing, or fishing -- if they weren’t wearing sunglasses, how much of the day did they spend squinting?
 A pair of children's UV protective sunglasses can fix that.

 What can Bomber Eyewear do for my kids?

 At Bomber Eyewear, we’re proud to offer the GROM line, designed especially for kids with active lifestyles.
 This design is perfect for smaller faces, and offers polarized lenses to protect from glare along with our trademarked floating frames.
 Now, your grommets can do what they’ve always done -- putting “the big kids” to shame with their skills -- and keep their eyes protected the entire time.

-Protect your kids’ eyes with the GROM line today, available in Smoke Black, Tortoise Brown, Green Mirror, Red Mirror, and Ice Blue Mirror!
+Protect your kids’ eyes with the GROM line today of children's UV sunglasses, available in Smoke Black, Tortoise Brown, Green Mirror, Red Mirror, and Ice Blue Mirror!